 - 1. General.
 When a sand-type filter(s) is installed, it may be either a gravity or a pressure, or a vacuum, sand-type filter.
-Options include: - a) rapid-rate sand-type filter, which shall be designed for filtration rates not in excess of 3 gpm/square foot of sand bed area, or - b) high rate sand-type filter, which shall be designed: with filtration rates not in excess of 7.5 gpm/square foot of sand bed area on existing pools using an 8 hour turnover rate or with filtration rates not in excess of 15 gpm/square foot of sand bed area on newly constructed pools using a 6 hour turnover rate All other pool/spas may utilize the 15 gpm/square foot of sand bed area rate (see Section IX.B for turnover rates). - 2.
+Options include: - (a) rapid-rate sand-type filter, which shall be designed for filtration rates not in excess of 3gpm/square foot of sand bed area, or - (b) high rate sand-type filter, which shall be designed: with filtration rates not in excess of 7.5 gpm/square foot of sand bed area on existing pools using an 8 hour turnover rate or with filtration rates not in excess of 15 gpm/square foot of sand bed area on newly constructed pools using a 6 hour turnover rate.
+All other pool/spas may utilize the 15gpm/square foot of sand bed area rate (see Section IX.B for turnover rates). - 2.
 Single Filter Flow Control.
-If a single filter unit is provided, the pump shall be sized at 15 gpm/square foot of filter area to provide the necessary backwash flows.
+If a single filter unit is provided on pools designed and constructed prior to December 2003, the pump shall be sized at 15 gpm/square foot of filter area to provide the necessary backwash flows.
 A valve to control flow shall be provided to limit the normal filtration rate to 7.5 gallons per minute per square foot of filter area.
-Flow control valves shall be required on existing facilities utilizing single sand filters on a 7.5 GPM/sq. ft. rate. - 3.
-Dual Filters.
-Dual filters are recommended.
+Flow control valves shall be required on existing facilities utilizing single sand filters on a 7.5 GPM/sq. ft. rate.
+Any filter renovation of pools prior to 2003 will require preliminary review to determine existing piping size and design considerations. - 3.
+Multiple Filters.
 If two or more filters are used to achieve the required filter area, they must be of the same size. - 4.
 Inspection Port.
 Internal components of the filter shall be accessible through an inspection port as required by NSF. - 5.
 Backwash.
-When a sand-type filter is installed it shall be designed and installed such that it may be backwashed at a rate of no less than 15 gpm/square foot of filter bed area. - 6.
-Filter Media.
+When a sand-type filter is installed it shall be designed and installed such that it may be backwashed at a rate of no less than 15 gpm/square foot of filter bed area.

+- 6. Filter Media.
 Filter sand shall be hard filter silicon material free of carbonates or other foreign material, with an effective particle size of between 0.4 and .55 mm and a uniformity coefficient not exceeding 1.75.
 Depth of filter sand shall be adequate for the function intended.
 In no case shall it be less than 20 inches for rapid-type filters and 12 inches for high-rate type filters. - 7.
 Freeboard.
 A freeboard between the top of the filter media and the lowest draw off point of the upper distribution system shall be provided and be of sufficient height so no media is lost during backwash.